ghostinthecamera/IGCS-GITC/Cameras/Mutant Year Zero/ReadMe.md

 	- FoV control
 	- Free unlimited camera movement and rotation
 - Game pause / unpause, also in cut scenes.
-- Time of Day control
 - Resolution scaling
-- Photomode range limiter removal
 - HUD toggle
-- Disable in-game DoF when camera is enabled. (will re-enable when you disable camera).
-- Aspect Ratio limitations have been removed.
-- Fog control (much higher than photomode allows)

-### Change log:
-v1.0.8: Better AOB scanner added which can deal better with DRM driven block moves.
-When enabling the camera, in-game DOF is now properly disabled, it's no longer necessary to enable the camera menu to disable in-game dof. v1.0.7: Fix for 1.4.0 of the game. v1.0.6: Fixed ToD interception v1.0.5: Fix for 1.1.4 of the game. v1.0.4: Multiple actions bound to the same key are now supported. v1.0.3: Configurable keybindings added. v1.0.2: Fog control added.
-Photomode goes up to 10, we go up to 200 (manual override is possible: ctrl-click and type a value). v1.0.1: Fix for 1.0.7 of the game: photomode range limit was broken.
-Added: AR limits removed

 ### How to use
 Read the enclosed readme.txt for details, really!
 Run the game as **administrator** otherwise it won't work.

 ### Important
 * Be careful with the resolution scaling factor in the camera tools settings.
-Using a value of 2 or higher with a very high resolution will likely make the game become unresponsive and crash if you don't have the latest greatest videocard.
+Using a value of 200 or higher with a very high resolution will likely make the game become unresponsive and crash if you don't have the latest greatest videocard.
 Resolution scaling already creates a high-res framebuffer, so e.g. using a factor of 2.0 on a 5K resolution effectively means the game renders a 10K image, something it won't be able to do, most likely.